orangelabweb/imagemagick-engine/readme.txt

 == Changelog ==

 = 1.6.0 =
-* Small fixes
+* Small bug fixes
-* Updates to admin UI
+* Small updates to admin UI

 = 1.5.4 =
 * Fixed a bug that could cause transparency errors with PNG